comses-education/github-starter-course/README.md

 #### Advanced

 A cloned Git repository has all the files and directories you told Git to track along with an additional `.git` directory living at to the repository's root directory.
-This .git directory contains all of the magic Git book-keeping and metadata things that capture *which changes came from where, when, from whom, and why*.
+This .git directory contains all of the magic Git book-keeping and metadata things that capture:

+1. which actual file level changes occurred to the files
+2. when were the changes recorded?
+3. who recorded the changes
+4. why were the changes made _(these last two parts you have to fill in yourself, Git's not THAT smart!)_

-Whenever you are doing Git things (executing Git commands) you're using a Git client to interact with the stuff inside the managed `.git` directory of a Git repository.
+Whenever you are doing Git things (executing Git commands) you're using a Git client to interact with the stuff inside the managed `.git` directory that makes a folder a Git repository.

 ### Clone a repository